| |

 of things—the aforementioned rib eye steak is a grand example.

-For a good combo table appetizer, try the feta pate and Italian sausages.
-The first is a blend of feta and cream
+For a good combo table appetizer, try the feta paté and Italian sausages.
+The first is a blend of feta and

-cheese and jalpeño peppers, delivered with gherkins and a side of dry toast; the second a platter of grilled
+cream cheese and jalpeño peppers, delivered with gherkins and a side of dry toast; the second a platter

-mini sausages served with a grainy Dijon mustard.
-Taken togehter, this spicy tandem packs some heat."
+of grilled mini sausages served with a grainy Dijon mustard.
+Taken together, this spicy tandem packs some heat."

 Rigoletto's Cafe